-A. A complaint must be in writing, signed by the complainant, and mailed or delivered to the ADR Review Board at 25 Constitution Avenue, Suite 140, St. Paul, MN 55155.
-The complaint shall identify the neutral and must specify facts that form the basis of the complaint.
+- A. A complaint must be in writing, signed by the complainant, and mailed or delivered to the ADR Review Board at 25 Constitution Avenue, Suite 140, St. Paul, MN 55155-1500.
+The complaint shall identify the neutral and make a short and plain statement of the conduct forming the basis of the complaint. - B. The Board shall review the complaint to determine whether the allegation(s), if true, constitute a violation of the Code of Ethics.